Environmental Health Perspectives

 Conclusions: These results suggest that arsenic exposure at levels common in the United States relates to SCC and that arsenic metabolism ability does not modify the association.

 Gilbert-Diamond, Diane; Li, Zhigang; Perry, Ann E.; Spencer, Steven K.; Gandolfi, A Jay; and Karagas, Margaret R., "A Population-Based Case–Control Study of Urinary Arsenic Species and Squamous Cell Carcinoma in New Hampshire, USA" (2013).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3705.